viktorrudometkin/Burramys/README.md

-Burramys is a news reader for Android.
+Burramys is a free news reader for Android.

 It is based on "Flym" (master branch on 25/04/2017) and "Sparse rss".

+Burramys is intended to use only free and open source code.